 A child and their family observe the customs of Día de los Angelitos, one of the ritual celebrations of Día de Muertos, to celebrate the life of their beloved dog who passed away.
 They build a thoughtful ofrenda to help lead the pet's soul home and help the little one process their grief in this moving reminder that loved ones are never really gone if we take the time to remember them.

-You Might Like: Download our Latinx & Hispanic Picture Book Guide full over more children's books by Latinx and Hispanic creators that celebrate the culture.
+You Might Like: Download our Latin & Hispanic Picture Book Guide full over more children's books by Latin and Hispanic creators that celebrate the culture.
 Includes Spanish edition and bilingual books!

 Paletero Man meets Fry Bread in this vibrant and cheerful ode to plátanos, the star of Dominican cuisine, written by award-winning poet Lissette Norman, illustrated by Sara Palacios, and translated by Kianny N. Antigua.